-- Remove Events Shorter than checkbox and editable field if this checkbox is checked, the events that are shorter than the number of seconds specified in the editable field are ignored.
-It should be noted, that the event duration is defined from the time when the SBI curve crosses the threshold in the up direction to the time when it crosses the threshold in the down direction, thus, the duration is dependent on threshold; it should be taken into account, also, that the precision of event duration calculation is one window step (which is the sampling interval of the SBI curve); - Merge Events Closer than checkbox and editable field if this checkbox is checked, the consecutive events with interval in between (the time from the end of first event to the start of the second) less than the number of seconds specified in the editable field are merged into one event.
+- 1. The event duration is defined from the time when the SBI curve crosses the threshold in the up direction to the time when it crosses the threshold in the down direction, thus, the duration is dependent on the threshold; it should be taken into account, also, that the precision of event duration calculation is one window step (which is the sampling interval of the SBI curve).
+This is noted as Note 1 in the Event Processing parameters group (Fig. 1.6.8). - 2.
+The event processing is done in the same order as the checkboxes are listed in the Event Processing parameters group: first, the close events are merged; second, the short events are removed from the resulting list of events of the previous step; third, the close events are removed from the resulting list of events of the previous step.
+This is noted as Note 2 in the Event Processing parameters group (Fig. 1.6.8).